Surrealist cinema: Later works

-Joseph Cornell produced surrealist films in the United States in the later 1930s (such as Rose Hobart in 1936).

-Antonin Artaud, Philippe Soupault, and Robert Desnos wrote screenplays for later films.
+Joseph Cornell produced surrealist films in the United States in the late 1930s, such as Rose Hobart (1936).
+Antonin Artaud, Philippe Soupault, and Robert Desnos wrote screenplays for later surrealist films.

-Salvador Dalí designed a dream sequence for Alfred Hitchcock's film Spellbound (1945).
-It was one of the first American films to use psychoanalysis as a major element of the story.
-Hitchcock wanted to capture the vividness of dreams as never before and felt that Dalí was the person to help him do so.
-Given the importance of the dream sequence, the director gave the artist free rein to bring to the screen an innovative vision of the way dreams could be represented.
+Salvador Dalí designed a dream sequence for Alfred Hitchcock's film Spellbound (1945), which was one of the first Hollywood films to use psychoanalysis as a major element of the story.
+Hitchcock wanted to capture the vividness of dreams as never before and felt that Dalí was the person to help him do so, giving Dalí free rein to bring to the screen an innovative vision of the way dreams could be represented.

-Maya Deren made numerous silent short films, among them the renowned Meshes of the Afternoon replete with surreal, dreamlike scenes and encounters.

-Jan Švankmajer, a member of the still-active Czech Surrealist Group, continues to direct films.

-In 1946, Dalí and Walt Disney began work on a film called Destino; the project was finally finished in 2003.
+Maya Deren made numerous silent short films, among them the renowned Meshes of the Afternoon, replete with surreal, dreamlike scenes and encounters.
+Jan Švankmajer was a member of the Czech Surrealist Group.
+In 1946, Dalí and Walt Disney began work on a film called Destino, which was finally finished in 2003.

-Many of the films of David Lynch, such as Eraserhead (1977), Lost Highway (1997), Mulholland Drive (2001) and Inland Empire (2006), have been considered surrealist.
-Other directors whose films have been considered surrealist include: Spanish writer, director, playwright, and member of Breton's Surrealist Group, Fernando Arrabal (I Will Walk Like a Crazy Horse); Chilean writer and director Alejandro Jodorowsky (El Topo, The Holy Mountain); and American directors Stephen Sayadian (Dr. Caligari) and Brian Patrick Butler (Friend of the World).
-Another filmmaker and writer known to create surrealist films is Charlie Kaufman.
-Some of these films include Being John Malkovich (1999), Eternal Sunshine of the Spotless Mind (2004), Synecdoche, New York (2008), Anomalisa (2015) and I'm Thinking of Ending Things (2020).
+Many of David Lynch's films, such as Eraserhead (1977), Lost Highway (1997), Mulholland Drive (2001), and Inland Empire (2006), as well as his television series Twin Peaks (19901991; 2017), are widely considered surrealist.
+Another prominent example is Charlie Kaufman with films including Being John Malkovich (1999), Eternal Sunshine of the Spotless Mind (2004), Synecdoche, New York (2008), Anomalisa (2015), and I'm Thinking of Ending Things (2020).
+Due to their influence and impact on popular culture, the careers of Lynch and Kaufman could be seen as the closest that surrealist cinema has come to achieving widespread mainstream recognition.

+Other directors whose films have been considered surrealist include Fernando Arrabal, Alejandro Jodorowsky, Stephen Sayadian, and Brian Patrick Butler.